swati323ch/Trendcentric-Fashion-Recomendation-System/README.md

 # Trend-Centric Recommendation System

-Welcome to the Trend-Centric Recommendation System project!
+Welcome to the Trend-Centric Recommendation project!
 This repository contains the implementation of a sophisticated recommendation system designed to deliver personalized product suggestions based on users' past purchases, browsing behavior, saved items, and preferences.

+This project also demonstrates a virtual try-on feature using computer vision techniques.
+Users can try on different virtual shirts overlaid on their live video feed from a webcam or recorded video.

+"Visualization is the new trend, bringing digital experiences closer to reality."

+## Features Of The Virtual Try-on
+1. Overlay virtual shirts on detected poses in real-time video.
+2. Navigate through a collection of shirts using interactive buttons.
+3. Seamless resizing and positioning of shirts based on pose landmarks.

+## Requirements For The Try-On
+1. Python 3.x
+2. OpenCV
+3. cvzone (a Python library for computer vision tasks)

-## Dataset Description
+## Dataset Description for Recommendation System

 ### 1. Product Data
 The product data contains detailed information about various products, such as unique identifiers, names, images, prices, ratings, brand names, and other attributes that help in making informed recommendations.